ArchiMate Diagram (Layers, Elements, and Relationships)

 ArchiMate Elements

-External active structures are represented using a point of access.
+External active structures are represented using a point of access where one or more services are provided to the environment.

 These elements represent physical or abstract objects within the system on which behavior is performed.
 For example, ArchiMate passive structures include databases, files, resources, and artifacts.